remyroel/M2OP/README.md

 - Remy Roel
-- A summary of your program, including a list of Module 2 concepts used:
   This is a Pokemon game.
 At the start of the game the user gets to chose which Pokemon to use.
   Three Pokemon - Three Types: Fire, Water, Grass (each a child of the parent pokemon class) The opponents pokemon will be assigned randomly from three possibilities.